Autumn Budget and Spending Review 2021

 - Inflation in September was 3.1% and anticipated to average 4% over the next year, reducing to 2% by the end of 2024.

-Perhaps the only negative element of yesterday’s budget for the UK residential market is the new Residential Property Developer Tax (RPDT).
-However, this was not unexpected, as it was announced in February earlier this year.
+Perhaps the only negative element of yesterday’s autumn budget for the UK residential market is the new Residential Property Developer Tax (RPDT).
+However, this was not unexpected in the governments budget, as it was announced in February earlier this year.

 Residential Property Developer Tax (RPDT)

-The government will impose a new tax in April 2022 on the profits that companies and corporate groups derive from UK residential property development, to ensure that the largest developers make a fair contribution to help pay for building safety remediation following the Grenfell Tower fire.
+The government will increase tax revenues by imposing a new tax in April 2022 on the profits that companies and corporate groups derive from UK residential property development, to ensure that the largest developers make a fair contribution to help pay for building safety remediation following the Grenfell Tower fire.
 The RPDT will be imposed at a rate of 4% on any profits exceeding £25 million.
 As commentators start to focus on the detail of Wednesday’s budget, this new tax seems to have gone largely under the radar in property investor forums and blogsites.
 But it is important and here’s why:

 When running their development appraisals, most developers will require a minimum of 20% profit on cost when doing their appraisals to purchase land for development.
 This new tax means to be in the same position on an after-tax basis; developers will need to increase their profits significantly, the only way to do this will be to increase prices.
 To assume that increased costs will not get passed on to the consumer flies in the face of basic economics.